d6u/map-project/README.md

 * Gruntfile.coffee: the gruntfile
 * Procfile: foreman procfile, used to quickly start all service in development

+### 2. /development

+This folder to used to store javascript files in development stage.
+Files in this folder are later concatenated then copied into `/app/assets/javascripts/` folder to be consumed by Rails asset pipeline.

+> Why use this folder: because by default Rails asset pipeline warp each coffee file content with an anonymous function, this is good behavior, but the Angular application is broke into so many pieces.
+Give each piece a module name is unrealistic.
+Instead, each piece relies on `app` global variable.
+Wrapper function this behavior unpredictable.

+> The solution is to use 3rd party compilers.
+This is case, I used Grunt.js to automate this process.

-### 2. /public
+### 3. /public

 Public folder has minor difference with a typical rails project.

-* img: to store images that isn't good for asset pipeline
+* __img__: to store images that are not good for asset pipeline
+* __js__: files that need not to be edited, concatenated or compiled by Rails asset pipeline are stored here.
+Accept access from public, these files usually work with RequireJS and setup the stage until AngularJS bootstrap the application
-* scripts: to store angular template files
+* __scripts__: to store angular template files
-* bower_components: store bower components (at this time is Masonry and its RequireJS dependencies)
+* __bower_components__: store bower components (at this time is Masonry and its RequireJS dependencies)

-## Grunt settings
+## Grunt settings (TODO: need to update)

 ### `grunt` (default task)